-Does the occupant Yes No Comments 1) Demonstrate the ability to hear and recognise the fire evacuation alarms?
-2) Demonstrate the ability to safely evacuate from the building without the assistance of another person?
-3) Demonstrate the ability to follow the evacuation plan and evacuate to the assembly point identified in the evacuation plan?
-4) Demonstrate observance of the evacuation plan in a calm and timely manner in a drill situation?
-5) Demonstrate an understanding that he/she must comply with the directions of emergency personnel?
-Result es the occupant have an evacuation pairment?
+Does the occupant Yes No Comments 1) Demonstrate the ability to recognise fire evacuation alarms?
+2) Demonstrate the ability to evacuate unaided?
+3) Demonstrate the ability to evacuate to a safe place identified in the fire safety management plan?
+4) Demonstrate the mobility to follow the fire safety management plan without delay?
+5) Demonstrate the ability to respond upon hearing the alarm (follow the fire safety management plan and evacuate to a safety place)?
+6) Demonstrate observance of the fire safety management plan in a calm and timely manner in a drill situation?
+7) Demonstrate an understanding he/she must comply with the directions of emergency personnel?
+Result Does the occupant have an evacuation impairment?

-- Note 3: If the occupant has an evacuation impairment, you MUST include him/her in your minimum support ratio calculations.
-If the occupant does not have an evacuation impairment, you do not need to include him/her in your minimum support ratio calculations. - Note 4: The evacuation plan mentioned in the above assessment table forms part of the building's fire safety management plan. - Note 5: If this form is used to exclude an occupant from the requirement that they be provided with evacuation support, a copy must be available in the building for inspection by authorised persons under the Local Government Act 1993 or authorised fire officers of the Queensland Fire and Rescue Service at any time the building is occupied.
+NOTE 3: If the occupant has an evacuation impairment, you MUST include him/her in your minimum support ratio calculations.

+If the occupant does not have an evacuation impairment, you do not need to include him/her in your minimum support ratio calculations.